 The person in this position is responsible for managing all the legal affairs for the College, including representing the College before judicial, administrative, and governmental bodies, advising the Board of Trustees and senior administration on legal matters, hiring and supervising outside counsel, and participating in compliance and risk management activities.
-This person plays a leading role in the development function of the College, managing the planned giving operations, including soliciting and closing gifts, producing marketing materials, and providing stewardship to donors.
-Provides in addition, (oversight) to the Norton Center for the Arts.
+In addition, this person plays a leading role in the development function of the College, managing the planned giving operations, including soliciting and closing gifts, producing marketing materials, and providing stewardship to donors.